apache/drill-site/_docs/en/data-sources-and-file-formats/010-data-sources-and-file-formats-introduction.md

 You change one of the `store` properties in the [sys.options table]({{ site.baseurl }}/docs/configuration-options-introduction/) to set the output format of Drill data.
 The default storage format for Drill CREATE TABLE AS (CTAS) statements is Parquet.

 ## Schemaless Tables

+**Introduced in release: 1.13**

-As of Drill 1.13, Drill supports queries on empty directories.
-Empty directories are directories that exist, but do not contain files.
+Drill supports queries on empty directories i.e. directories that exist but do not contain files.
+In Drill 1.21 the constraint that the enclosing workspace must have a default format set for a query against an empty directory to be considered valid was added.
 Currently, an empty directory in Drill is a Drill table without a schema, or a “schemaless” table.
 An empty directory with Parquet metadata cache files is also a schemaless table in Drill.

 Drill supports queries with JOIN and UNION [ALL] operators on empty directories.
 For example, if you issue the following queries with the UNION ALL operator, Drill queries the empty directory (empty_DIR) as a schemaless table and returns results for the query on the right side of the operator: